ubc/lti-shim/readme.md

 The current seeded data works with this Reference Implemention platform: https://lti-ri.imsglobal.org/platforms/643

-It should direct a launch from that RI platform to the LTI example tool brought up locally with docker-compose.
+It should direct a launch from that RI platform to the Ltijs demo server brought up locally with docker-compose.

 #### UI Setup